k2-fsa/k2/docs/source/core_concepts/index.rst

 with PyTorch.
 It can be extended to support other frameworks as well, e.g., TensorFlow.

-Gradients are computed with respect to the arc scores.
+Gradients are computed with respect to arc scores.
 We do not pose any constraints on where the arc scores can come from.
-For instance, they can be the output of some neural networks or they can come from some n-gram language models.
+For instance, they can be the output of some neural network or from some n-gram language models.

 Autograd is implemented by keeping track of the "source arcs" of arcs that